-If she finds that you have met all the criteria, and your doctor has documented the limitations on your activities due to your migraines, you have a fair chance of winning your case.
-It helps to keep a diary to document the frequency of your migraines.
+If the judge finds that you have met all the criteria and your doctor has documented the limitations on your activities due to your migraines, you have a fair chance of winning your case.
+It helps to keep a journal to document the frequency of your migraines.

 Cuddigan Law for Migraine Disability Benefits

 If you suffer from frequent, severe migraines that prevent you from working, you may be eligible for SS disability benefits, and our Omaha SSDI attorneys can help.
 Learn more in our free booklet, Why You Should Hire an Attorney to Handle Your Social Security Disability Claim, and then contact Cuddigan Law to speak with an intake specialist for free.